Stacked-Deck/stacked-deck.github.io/_posts/2025-06-06-The-Quest-For-A-Data-Request.markdown

 ![Local Image](/assets/imgs/data_request_3.png)

-With another threat to contact the ICO, and a reminder that its might right to have access to my data.
+With another threat to contact the ICO, and a reminder that its my right to have access to my data.

 &nbsp;

-### Then Miraculously They Were (Supposedly) Able To Process The Request
+### Then Miraculously They're Able To Process The Request

 ![Local Image](/assets/imgs/data_request_4.png)